Coastal and Marine Institute Laboratory

 - 10,000 square feet of indoor research space

 - 12,000 square feet of outdoor research space and storage

 - flow-through and recirculating seawater systems

-- a large hall for classes, lectures, and workshops on resource issues
+- a large hall for classes, lectures, and workshops

 - a complete boat maintenance and SCUBA diving facility